 I recommend the RPA programme to anyone that is interested because even if you do not have previous experience, FDM will provide you with the required skillset for it.
 Within the six weeks that I have been here, I have learnt more than in the past two years.
 A piece of advice that I would like to pass on is to be yourself.
 I have met people from all different backgrounds and skillsets.
 Despite sometimes feeling inadequate next to my peers, the working environment here is great – we help each other to achieve our goals and we push each other forward.

-Our RPA Graduate Programme in Glasgow is now open.
+Our Robotic Process Automation Graduate Careers Programme in Glasgow is now open.